-CEOs issued 115,579 PCNs in 2018-19; an increase of 5.7% compared to the same period last year.
-This has been facilitated by recruitment and retention of skilled staff, supported by payment of the London Living Wage, and better management of deployment to focus on areas of higher contraventions, supported by feedback and requests from local residents and businesses.
+CEOs issued 124,345 PCNs for parking offenses in 2019-20; an increase of 7% compared to the same period last year.
+This has been facilitated by recruitment and retention of skilled staff, supported by payment of the London Living Wage, and better management of deployment to focus on areas of higher contraventions, introduction of night-time enforcement at key locations, particularly at weekends, supported by feedback and requests from local residents and businesses.